On the Bartnik extension problem for the static vacuum Einstein equations: Introduction

+Of course, the main issue at this point is what can be said about the structure of the set $Z$?
+It is of first category (so non-generic) but its more detailed structure awaits future study.
+An alternate approach bypassing the issue of the boundary $\partial {\mathcal E}^{o}$ would be to find conditions on the boundary data $(\gamma, H)$ which imply $\partial M$ is outer-minimizing as in \eqref{1.10} in any static vacuum extension $(M, g, u)$ of $(\gamma, H)$.
+For example, in ${\mathbb R}^{3}$ (where $u = 1$) convexity suffices, which is expressed in terms of boundary data as $K_{\gamma} > 0$ where $K$ is the Gauss curvature.
+It is an open problem whether this condition also suffices for general static vacuum solutions.

 The contents of the paper are briefly as follows.
 In \S 2, we present background information on the structure of static vacuum solutions and choices of gauge.
-Section 3 discusses elliptic boundary value problems for the Einstein equations and proves the basic structure theorems on the moduli space ${\mathcal E}_{S}$ and the boundary map $\Pi_{B}$.
-In \S 4, we prove that solutions in ${\mathcal E}^{nd}$ have a global positive mean curvature foliation.
-In \S 5, we then prove the requisite apriori estimates and establish the properness of $\Pi_{B}$ on ${\mathcal E}^{nd}$.
-Finally, \S 6 contains the computation of the degree of $\Pi_{B}$ and closes with several related remarks and open questions.
+Section 3 discusses elliptic boundary value problems for the Einstein equations and proves the basic structure theorems on the moduli space ${\mathcal E}_{S}$ and the boundary map $\Pi_{B}$, including Theorem 1.1.
+In \S 4, we then prove the requisite a priori estimates and establish the almost properness of $\Pi^{o}$ on ${\mathcal E}^{o}$, proving Theorem 1.2.
+Finally, \S 5 contains the computation of the degree of $\Pi^{P_{0}}$ and closes with several related remarks.

+We thank Robert Bartnik, Piotr Chru\'sciel, Gerhard Huisken and Xin Zhou for their interest and comments on this work.
+We are especially grateful to Simon Brendle for pointing out an error in a previous version of the paper.